MashSoftware/flask-bootstrap-ui/README.md

 ## Features

 This template app uses a number of packages to provide the following features with sensible defaults.
-Please referr to the specific packages documentation for more details.
+Please refer to the specific packages documentation for more details.

 ### Asset compression